labscommunity/arweavekit-docs/wallet-kit/hooks.md

 ```

 {% hint style="warning" %}
-Some API functions might not be supported depending on the strategy the user chose. (e.g.: Othent does not support the `signature()` function.
+The available API functions may vary depending on the chosen strategy.
 {% endhint %}

 ## `useProfileModal`

-Toggle / display a modal with profile information and a disconnect button.
+Toggle visibility (display/ hide) a modal with the connected user’s profile information and a disconnect button.

 ```ts
 const profileModal = useProfileModal();